Who is Sajid Javid, the new home secretary?

 The MP for Bromsgrove since 2010 was born in Rochdale, one of five sons of parents who had moved to the UK from Pakistan.

-Mr Javid told the Evening Standard in 2012: "My dad was from a tiny village in Pakistan and came here when he was 17 to look for work,
+Mr Javid told the Evening Standard in 2012: "My dad was from a tiny village in Pakistan and came here when he was 17 to look for work.

 "He settled in Rochdale and became a cotton-mill worker for Courtaulds.
 But he was quite ambitious, and saw that bus drivers were better paid.
 His nickname was Mr Night and Day because he used to work every hour God sent his way."